ryancooper/course-info/lab3.md

   Implement `BTreeFile.splitLeafPage()` and `BTreeFile.splitInternalPage()`.

-  After completing this exercise, you should be able to pass the unit tests in `BTreeInsertTest.java`.
-You should also be able to pass the system tests in `systemtest/BTreeInsertTest.java`.
+  After completing this exercise, you should be able to pass the unit tests in `BTreeFileInsertTest.java`.
+You should also be able to pass the system tests in `systemtest/BTreeFileInsertTest.java`.
 Some of the system test cases may take a few seconds to complete.
 These files will test that your code inserts tuples and splits pages correcty, and also handles duplicate tuples.

 <!-- After completing this exercise, you should be able to pass the unit tests in `BTreeDeadlockTest.java` and `BTreeInsertTest.java`.
 Some of the test cases may take a few seconds to complete. `BTreeDeadlockTest` will test that you have implemented locking correctly and can handle deadlocks. `BTreeInsertTest` will test that your code inserts tuples and splits pages correcty, and also handles duplicate tuples and next key locking. -->